open-world-agents/open-world-agents/docs/quick-start.md

 ## Step 3: Train Your Model

+!!! warning "TODO: Training Implementation"
+    This section is under development.
+Training scripts and detailed examples are coming soon.

 !!! example "Train with Processed Data"
     Use the processed dataset to train your desktop agent model.